 Under the award winning management of Werner Lau, the Sheena allows divers the opportunity to visit more rarely dived southern atolls of the Maldives.
 Built in 1995, MY Sheena is a small comfortable liveaboard which has an authentic Maldivian character.
-With less passengers then on most other more modern liveaboards, divers are offered an excellent service during the week.
+With fewer passengers than on most other more modern liveaboards, divers are offered an excellent service during the week.

 Meals are served in the spacious saloon or outside on the large table at the stern.
 A BBQ is organised once a week on one of the islands.
 There is a well stocked bar which supplies a wide range of drinks.

 Sheena is locally built as are the majority of Maldivian liveaboards at present, and as such may be considered reasonably simple in its style and facilities in comparison with other equivalent boats experienced in other destinations.

 An alternative 10 day route travels to North and South Male Atoll, Rashdoo Atoll (whale sharks), seasonal dependant.
 Some trips will have an ‘expedition character’ as the boat will be visiting completely new diving areas and remain flexible according to the prevailing weather conditions and currents on any given day.

 Typically up tp 3 dives are offered each day and an additional 1-2 night dives each week.
 Most dives are drift dives.

 Length: 24m, Width 8.5m, Number of cabins for hire: 7, Engine: Deawoo 600 PS, Speed: 14 Knots, Electricity: 2 generators with 22kw & 17kw, Water: 250 litres of fresh water per hour, Air-conditioning: in every cabin, Dhoni accommodating 18 divers, Compressor: K14 on board the diving dhoni, 40 tanks (11ltrl Alu DIN).

 Navigation / Safety